telerik/maui-docs/controls/pdfviewer/toolbar.md

 <snippet id='pdfviewer-toolbar-customcommand' />

-As you might notice in the previous snippet, there is a ViewModel class set as BindingContext of the page.
+**3.** ViewModel class.
 In the ViewModel get a reference to the `RadFixedDocument` instance through the `Document` property of the PdfViewer as well as execute the `DisplayFileSizeCommand` bound to the `Command` property of the custom ToolbarItem:

 <snippet id='pdfviewer-toolbar-customcommand-vm' />